IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 to the end of the DCMD topic.
 The Device ID of each device can be found in `deployment/state/devices.json` in the `"name":` field.
 An example topic would be: "spBv1.0/iotech/DCMD/xrt-dev/virtual-device", where "virtual-device" is the Device ID of the device we are reading data from.

-The DCMD message payload for a read message should consist of an array of metrics with each metric having a name/alias of a device resource, an `is_null` field set to "true", and the type of the resource's value, specified with a `datatype` field.
-We use the is_null field to signal that we want to read the resource's value.
+The DCMD message payload for a read message should consist of an array of metrics with each metric having a name or an alias of a device resource and an `is_null` field set to "true".
+Unlike the write DCMD message payload, the `datatype` field is not mandatory in read commands.

 * `alias`: The alias of the metric to be read, represented as an integer ID.
 Its value can be retrieved by looking at the DBIRTH message of the corresponding device.
 * `name`: The name of the metric to read, corresponds to the resource name string in the device profile.
 Can be used instead of the alias.
-* `datatype`: The type of the metric's value, represented as an integer.
-See [Edge Connect User Documentation](https://docs.iotechsys.com/edge-connect33/xrt/sparkplug.html#metric-types) for the full list of datatypes.
-The datatypes for each metric are also included in the DBIRTH message.
 * `is_null`: Boolean field used to specify that the metric's value is null when set to `true`.
 By default, when set to 'true', it indicates the intent to read the metric's value.

 If the DCMD command was successful, you should see a `DDATA` message with the resource values you requested.